OkayStark/Weather-Data-Emailer-Web-Application/README.md

 cd weather-data-fetcher
 ```

-3.Open the .env file and assign the following values:
+3. Open the .env file and assign the following values:

 ```bash
 WEATHER_API_KEY: Your WeatherAPI key.
 You can get this key by signing up on the WeatherAPI website.